Icinga/icinga-powershell-framework/doc/05-Icinga-Integration.md

 Configuring Check-Commands
 ---

-To get started, there are three ways to configure check command objects:
+Before you can add Services to Hosts you need to define CheckCommands.
+These definitions are not provided with Icinga for Windows, but there are two automatic ways to generate these check command objects, and you can also do it manually:

 * [Automated Icinga Director configuration](icingaintegration/01-Director-Baskets.md) with Baskets
 * [Automated Icinga 2 configuration](icingaintegration/04-Icinga-Config.md) with plain Icinga config